 If creditors or debt collectors have agreed to a settlement, there are a few things you can do to help prevent them from coming after you again.
 Most of this involves keeping accurate and complete records and carefully making your final payments; the way in which you make your final payments is also important.

 Here are some things that you should and shouldn’t do:

 - Do — keep a record of all agreements and payments, including copies of every money order or cashier’s check you use to pay back your settled amount.

 - Do — make sure the creditor or collector issues any new terms of payment on official letterhead.

 - Do — use registered and certified mail for all correspondence and payments.

 - Do — make all your payments on time.
-Whether it’s one payment or a new installment plan, you must make sure to make these payments or your agreement can fall through, erasing all the hard work that went into the settlement.
+Whether it’s a single lump sum payment or a new installment plan, you must make sure to make these payments or your agreement can fall through, erasing all the hard work that went into the settlement.

 - Don’t — reveal your bank or where you work.
 Even once a settlement has been reached, it’s important to protect your personal and financial information.
 If you’re asked for any of this information, write or reply “no comment.”
 You want to make sure that the creditors or debt collectors cannot still try to come after you, and that if they do, you haven’t made it very easy for them.